gagolews/clustering-benchmarks/.devel/sphinx/weave/internal-validity-measures.md

 ### Silhouette

 In Sec.
-2 of {cite}`Rousseeuw1987:silhouettes`, Rousseeuw proposes the notion of a silhouette as a graphical aid in cluster analysis.
+2 of {cite}`Rousseeuw1987:silhouettes`, Rousseeuw proposed the notion of a silhouette as a graphical aid in cluster analysis.

-Denote the average dissimilarity between the $i$-th point and all other points in its own cluster with:
+Denote the average dissimilarity between the $i$-th point and all other points in its own cluster by:

 $$
 a_i = \frac{1}{|X_{y_i}|-1} \sum_{\mathbf{x}_u\in X_{y_i}} \| \mathbf{x}_i-\mathbf{x}_u \|,